-Before a student receives human sexuality instruction, the district must obtain written consent from the student's parent.
+Before a student receives human sexuality instruction, the parent must give written consent.
 Parents will be sent a request for written consent at least 14 days before the instruction will begin.

-Consent Before Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking
+Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking

-Before a student receives instruction on the prevention of child abuse, family violence, dating violence and sex trafficking, the district must obtain written consent from the student's parent.
+Before a student receives instruction on the prevention of child abuse, family violence, dating violence, and sex trafficking, the district must obtain written consent from the student's parent.
 Parents will be sent a request for written consent at least 14 days before the instruction will begin.